#5 of 10 Things

 Con: Limited to basic keywords.
 Keywords will be added to ALL photos during import.

-Option 2: Use the inner panels; “Keywording” and/or & “Keyword List”.
+Use the inner panels; “Keywording” and/or & “Keyword List”.

 Pro: Set keywords for each photo individually.

-However, “Keyword Sets” can greatly reduce the time needed to add.
+However, “Keyword Sets” can significantly reduce the time needed to add.